mykter/prisma-cloud-pipeline/README.md

     - export TOKEN=$(http --ignore-stdin $API/v1/authenticate username="$USER" password="$PASS" | jq -r .token)
     # this command and hence job will fail (due to --check) if there are any findings in the col1 or col2 collections
     # that are not matched by a rule in prisma-triage.yaml in the repo
-    - prisma-cloud-triage --api=$API --collections=col1,col2 --rules=prisma-triage.yaml --check
+    - prisma-cloud-pipeline --api=$API --collections=col1,col2 --rules=prisma-triage.yaml --check
       --results=untriaged-findings.json --triaged-findings=triaged-findings.json
   artifacts:
     when: always